-(Referred to in paragraph 1 under 'Report on Other Legal and Regulatory Requirements' section of the independent auditors' report of even date on the Ind AS financial statements of Sleepwell Enterprises Private Limited for the year ended 31st March, 2020)
+(Referred to in paragraph 1 under 'Report on Other Legal and Regulatory Requirements' section of the independent auditors' report of even date on the financial statements of Sleepwell Enterprises Private Limited for the year ended 31st March, 2023)

-- (i) In respect of its property, plant and equipment; - a.
-The Company has maintained proper records showing full particulars including quantitative details and situation of the property, plant and equipment. - b.
+- (i) In respect of the Company's property, plant and equipment; - a.
+(A) The Company has maintained proper records showing full particulars including quantitative details and situation of the property, plant and equipment. - (B) There are no intangible assets held by the Company; hence the said clause is not applicable. - b.
 As explained to us, the property, plant and equipment are physically verified by the management once in a period of three years, which in our opinion is reasonable, having regard to the size of the Company and nature of its assets.
 No material discrepancies were noticed on such physical verification. - c.
-According to the information and explanations given to us and on the basis of our examination of the records of the Company, the title deeds of immovable property, as disclosed in Note 3 on Property, Plant and Equipment to the financial statements, are held in the name of the Company. - (ii) The Company does not carry on any manufacturing or trading activity, so that question of maintaining stocks and carrying out their physical verification does not arise.
-Therefore, the said clause is not applicable. - (iii) The Company has not granted any loans, secured or unsecured, to companies, firms or other parties covered in the Register maintained under Section 189 of the Companies Act, 2013. - (iv) In our opinion and according to the information and explanations given to us, the Company has not given any loans, investments, guarantees, and security covered under Section 185 and 186 of the Act, hence this clause is not applicable. - (v) The Company has not accepted any deposits from the public within the meanings of Sections 73 to 76 of the Act and the rules framed thereunder to the extent notified. - (vi) As the Company is not a manufacturing concern, the said clause is not applicable. - (vii) In respect of statutory dues: - a.
-According to the information and explanations given to us and the records of the Company examined by us, in our opinion the Company is generally regular in depositing undisputed statutory dues including Income Tax, Goods and Service Tax and other statutory dues as applicable with the appropriate authorities.
-According to the information and explanations given to us, no undisputed amounts payable in respect of the aforesaid dues were outstanding as at 31st March, 2020 for a period of more than six months from the date they became payable.
+According to the information and explanations given to us and on the basis of our examination of the records of the Company, the title deeds of immovable property, as disclosed in Note 3 on Property, Plant and Equipment to the financial statements, are held in the name of the Company. - d.
+The Company has not revalued any of its Property, plant and equipment during the year. - e.
+No proceedings have been initiated during the year or are pending against the Company as at March 31, 2023 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder. - (ii) (a) The Company does not carry on any manufacturing or trading activity, so that question of maintaining stocks and carrying out their physical verification does not arise.
+Therefore, reporting under the said clause is not applicable. - (b) The Company has not been sanctioned any working capital limits, at any point of time during the year, from banks or financial institutions on the basis of security of current assets and hence reporting under clause 3(ii)(b) of the Order is not applicable. - (iii) The Company has not made investments in, provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured, to companies, firms, limited liability partnerships or any other parties and hence reporting under clauses 3(iii)(a) to 3(iii)(f) of the Order is not applicable. - (iv) In our opinion and according to the information and explanations given to us, the Company has not given any loans, investments, guarantees, and security covered under Section 185 and 186 of the Act, hence reporting under this clause is not applicable. - (v) The Company has not accepted any deposits or amounts which are deemed to be deposits, hence reporting under this clause is not applicable.